GrigoriaAngelou/GrigoriaAngelou.github.io/README.md

 In general, we will try to derive online shopping trends and patterns for the customers that uses this platform to shop.
 <br>
-In addition, we created a dashboard using Tableau Public were we made a customer loyalty and a market basket analysis.
+In addition, we created a dashboard using Tableau Public were we made a customer loyalty and a market basket analysis to check if old customers are happy or they are not satisfied enough to buy their product repeatedly.

-**Link of the project:** ........ </br>
+**Link of the project:** [Customer Loyalty and Market Basket Analysis for 2019](https://grigoriaangelou.github.io/Customer-Loyalty-and-Market-Basket-Analysis/) </br>
 **Code:** [sales analysis for Amazon products year 2019.ipynb](https://github.com/GrigoriaAngelou/Online-Shopping-Analysis-for-2019/blob/8ffb99dc835bc3044f91c487fb76b3dc9177bb99/online-shopping-eda-for-beginners.ipynb) </br>
 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib </br>
 **Tableau Vizzes:** [Customer Behavior with Market Basket Analysis](https://public.tableau.com/views/CustomerBehaviorAnalysis_17162956112340/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)